 Edge computing also plays an important role in 5G.
 Logically, the closer data is to where it is being processed, the faster transmitting and computing that data will be.
-So, we’re starting to see more emphasis on localized, distributed computing power to support mission-critical applications with lower latency and higher resiliency.
+We're already starting to see more emphasis on localized, distributed computing power to support mission-critical applications with lower latency and higher resiliency.
 However, there will always be a need for a centralized core as the beating heart to any IT environment.
 After all, even the most advanced micro data centers will not be capable of handling all tasks exclusively at the edge.
-And with the advancements we’ll see from 5G over the next few years, network architectures will become faster and more robust which could ultimately dampen the need for powerful edge computing.
+And with the advancements we’ll see from 5G over the next few years, network architectures will become faster and more robust, effectively bringing the edge to the core and ultimately dampening the need for powerful edge computing.

 The Future of 5G

 While we know that 5G will become the invisible fabric that wirelessly connects all devices and applications one day, it’s hard to predict exactly what a 5G future will look like.
-But what is certain is that the amount of data that will be created is going to increase significantly over the coming years and therefore more capacity with reliable, consistent, and near-instantaneous speed will be needed when it comes to powering a 5G future.
+But what is certain is that the amount of data that will be created is going to increase significantly over the coming years and therefore more capacity with reliable, consistent, and near-instantaneous speed will be needed to power a 5G future.